-- There is no de minimis exception to the determination whether a business is a cultural business. - A business will be considered a cultural business even if its cultural activities represent only a small part of its overall operations. - The Minister of Canadian Heritage may decide to review the acquisition of control over certain Canadian cultural businesses even if the acquisition does not trigger any of the foregoing thresholds.
+- There is no de minimis exception to the determination whether a business is a cultural business. - A business will be considered a cultural business even if its cultural activities represent only a small part of its overall operations. - The Responsible Minister may decide to review the acquisition of control over certain Canadian cultural businesses even if the acquisition does not trigger any of the foregoing thresholds.